MBAC REVOLVING LOAN PROGAM

 MBAC through a partnership with the Montana Department of Environmental Quality, offers an Alternative Energy Loan Program available to both small businesses and home owners.
 The program, established by the Montana State Legislature in 2001, provides financing options to install alternative energy systems.
 The most common types of energy systems financed are solar panels that generate electricity (photovoltaic systems); solar panels for hot water and /or space heating; small wind generators; biomass (wood) heating appliances; and ground-source heat pump systems for space and water heat.

-Loans can be made up to a maximum of $40,000, with a ten year term and a 3.25% fixed rate for 2019.
+Loans can be made up to a maximum of $40,000, with a ten year term and a 3.5%, (4.023% APR) fixed rate.
 Additionally, these alternative energy systems may be eligible for state and federal tax incentives.

 MBAC is the financial contractor and is responsible for loan origination and servicing.
 To date MBAC has processed over 550 loans totaling nearly $12.0 million.
 To learn more about the program, go to: